 In the future, they both want to continue in similar workspaces.
 Hannah wants to be a social entrepreneur and Charlie wants to work in game design and animation.

 When asked “Why do they want to be changemakers?”, Hannah and Charlie promptly responded, “If you don’t step up, who will?
 That has to be your mindset.
 If you don’t do it, then no one else will.
 Someone has to be different and step up.
 If you have an idea, run with it, because you don’t know what it exists and you might make a better one, if you don’t do it, you will never know the end result”.

 As siblings, Hannah and Charlie have a unique perspective on being changemakers together.
 They both mentioned that it is challenging being siblings and coworkers on top of being together at home and working 24/7.
 Beneficially, they both can productively get work done together and hold each other accountable.
 They strongly encourage siblings to try to practice changemaking together.
 “Failure just means do it again and ask for help”.
 Honest and positive communication makes this process possible.

 As changemakers, Hannah and Charlie feel the freedom to ideate and innovate for the good of all.
 Whether that is hosting a virtual prom or building digital mental health tools, this pair exemplifies what it means to see a problem, take action, and encourage others to join in.

 Hannah and Charlie were finalists of the T-Mobile Competition, check out their profile here.

-If you want to follow Hannah and Charlie’s journey of Virtual Prom or latest updates with the app.
-Follow them Instagram here.
+If you want to follow Hannah and Charlie’s journey of Virtual Prom or the latest updates with the app.
+Follow them on Instagram here.